Fatima-RN/Project/README.md

 ## 3. Project Structure
 1. **Placing "faces.zip":** Ensure that your zip file, "faces.zip" is present in the same root directory of your project.
+2. **Organize Your Dataset:** Your training data must be organized in a **"faces.zip"** folder, and into subfolders within Dataset/ directory.
+Each subfolder should represent different person.

 ## 4. Features
 1. Face Detection is done using Haar Cascades.